wede-kind/fidoSSL/.github/README.md

 // Create an SSL object and proceed with the connection and TLS handshake as usual
 // Remember to configure SNI and handle the connection appropriately

-// In we want to register new fido keys, a second handshake is necessary. if (opts->mode == FIDOSSL_REGISTER) {
+// If we want to register new fido keys, a second handshake is necessary. if (opts->mode == FIDOSSL_REGISTER) {

     // Shutdown the first connection